 “Did killing ours make you one?”
 The Vagabond replied, slightly irritated.

-The Student cautiously walked into the living room with a closed book from the library in his hand and kept a safe distance from the three other versions on the sofa looking at him.
+The Student cautiously walked into the living room with a closed book from the library in his hand and kept a safe distance from the three other counterparts on the sofa looking at him.